OliWalker/i18n-dinosaurs/blog/i18n-dinosaurs-4.md

 }
 ```

 and when importing that into our `_app` and heading to a URL such as `http://localhost:3000/de/dinosauro/Stegosaurus` we should get redirected to the italian version!
-Perfect!

 ### End Note

 Now we have a fully translated app.
-When deploying I have also added a try/catch around the `route.toPath` functions as occasionally they will throw errors in a production enviroment.
+When deploying I have also added a try/catch around the `route.toPath` functions as occasionally they will throw errors in a production environment.
+Though they do add some code bloat in the examples so I left them off.

-TODO write more stuff
+We as developers spend a lot of time building our apps and websites, however, unless they are available in multiple languages, we are cutting a huge amount of our user group.

+Lets make the web a great place for everybody!

+### p.s

+All the library used are getting updated all the time (thanks javascript) - drop me a message if you feel any of this content needs an update.
+It can only get better!